whatyouhide/bases/README.md

 ## Why

 Ruby can convert bases, but only with bases up to 36.
-But converting to bigger basis is just as fun (if not even more!), since you can easily reduce the number of character used to represent a number.
+But converting to bigger bases is just as fun (if not even more!), since you can easily reduce the number of character used to represent a number.

 I only know of gem that does this, [radix][radix].
 Radix isn't bad, but I don't